 - Category of Route: Day Hike, Multi-Day Hike

 - Total Mileage: 3-8 miles (depending upon route selection)

 - Trail: Variable conditions ranging from deep, untracked powder to wind-scoured and icy snow

 - Make sure you’ve purchased a Sno-Park permit in town because you can’t buy one at the actual Sno-Park

 - Unless there has been adequate snow and significantly cold temperatures, avoid traveling across either of the lakes

-- Travel along the southern side of Echo Lakes (versus the northern edge) as the snow and ice are generally more stable there
+- Travel along the southern side of Echo Lakes as the snow and ice are generally more stable than the northern edge

 - Do not go in, on, or near any of the private structures at Echo Lakes